shoui520/shoui520.github.io/docs/routine.md

 Now download the [asbplayer Extension](https://github.com/killergerbah/asbplayer/releases)

-It has to be installed manually, it is not on the Chrome Web Store.
+It has to be installed manually; it is not on the Chrome Web Store.

 You need to unzip the .zip file first.